hteeter13/TeeterFinalProject/DA Project 2 Brief.md

   - Additional needed files for your work
   - A **README with the completed project documentation**.
   - The URL of the **slides for your project presentation**.
-- **Presentation:**when presenting your work, there are many important factors to consider, such as the content of your presentation and the way you deliver it.
+- **Presentation**:when presenting your work, there are many important factors to consider, such as the content of your presentation and the way you deliver it.
 The following link offers valuable advice on how to make a strong presentation: [Presentations.](https://github.com/data-bootcamp-v4/project-briefs-and-rubric/blob/main/DA%20Presentations.pdf)
 - Paste your own repo's link in the Student Portal Project Activity

 ### Rubrics